k2view-academy/K2View-Academy/updates/product_update_20250130.md

 * Fabric has been enhanced with integrated **GenAI** technology, leading to a wider range of product capabilities, such as:
   * **LLM-based Catalog profiling** as a way to identify classification of data using an LLM model.
-  * **AI Assistant for SQL statements** – a newly built-in AI Assistant within the Query Builder editors, for an effortless creation of SQL statements by describing queries in natural language.
+  * **AI Assistant for SQL statements** – a built-in AI Assistant within the Query Builder editors, for an effortless creation of SQL statements by simply describing queries in natural language.
   * **Broadway Co-pilot** is an AI-based Broadway capability, which searches for required actors using natural language rather than standard key words.
 * Fabric's **Catalog** have been upgraded to perform discovery based on user-defined rules.
 The new Discovery Pipeline screen facilitates the creation of rules that allow overriding the product baseline.